LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 2. Natural blame looks better that Transient blame and both look better than Erasure's stacktraces.

-However, a close inspection of the empirical data reveals that a gray-shaded picture not the black and white print of theory:
+However, a close inspection of the empirical data reveals a gray-shaded picture instead of the black and white print of theory:

 1. One problem is that many debugging scenarios result in runtime errors with unhelpful stacktraces from the underlying checks of Racket rather than Typed Racket boundary checks.